You are here

 Visits tended to be by appointment only, restricted to one visitor at a time and staggered to allow cleaning between visits.
 Inspectors were assured by seeing the policy in action.

 We found the lowest level of assurance (59%) against the question, “Is your IPC policy up-to-date and implemented effectively to prevent and control infection?”.
 Inspectors reviewed each care home’s policy and interviewed staff to understand whether it had been implemented effectively.
 We found examples of IPC policies that were out-of-date.
-Some had been updated early on in the COVID-19 outbreak but had not been amended since and so contained out-of-date information.
+Some had been updated early on in the COVID-19 pandemic but had not been amended since and so contained out-of-date information.
 This posed a risk to the staff and people who live in the care home.
 Others had not been updated since 2019.

 Another barrier to effective infection prevention control was limited, or a lack of, contingency planning.
 One care home had completed a plan, but it only covered the hot weather and did not include preparations for autumn and winter.